 The holidays can be stressful in and of themselves, but the task of finding the perfect outfit for an office holiday party can be downright daunting.
 Luckily, this season offers a lot of fun and versatile holiday party fashion trends that are tasteful enough to leave the right impression in any context.
-Let us guide you through the top trends that are dominating the holiday season.
+Let us guide you through the holiday party trends 2017 has to offer.

 Suits are a reliable go-to for those looking to diverge from the standard party dress, and they also function as a clever way to flip the script on your workplace’s sartorial binaries.
 An instant marker of nuanced elegance, the menswear staple has been overhauled to offer decidedly feminine silhouettes while providing a level of comfort that will help you feel your best in addition to looking your best.
 By pairing a spotlight-stealing blazer, such as one glittered in the aforementioned sequins, with perfectly tailored cigarette tuxedo trousers and statement accessorization can instantly take your fashion game up a notch.
 Another option for those who feel uneasy about going for a two-piece outfit would be to try out a blazer dress, whose hybridized structure has all the conventional formality of a dress with an added pinch of gender-bending cool factor.
 No matter your preference, the ever-popular blazer trend yields a surprisingly versatile array of styling options.